Capture and Daily Closing

 This is why this dedicated chapter is so important.
 Here, we'll cover, what the capture is, how it is triggered and how you know, that it must be triggered.

 The Capture serves to book and thus to conclude/finalize a payment.
-As long as a transaction has not passed through the capture, the amount is merely reserved (“authorised”), but it will not be transfered to the merchant account.
-This is, why the capture is so important.
+As long as a transaction has not passed through the capture, the amount is merely reserved (“authorized”), but it will not be transferred to the merchant account.
+This is why the capture is so important.

 "Transaction": {